The progenitor galaxies of stellar haloes as "failed" Milky Ways: Numerics

 Figure~\ref{fig:MAH} shows the redshift evolution of stellar (red) and halo (black) mass for our sample of Milky Way-mass and `surviving' progenitor galaxies (darker and lighter shades, respectively).
 Since the two sets of galaxies survive until the present day, both show sustained growth in both stellar and halo mass with the rate of stellar mass growth slowing down from around $z=2$.
 While the median halo mass at $z=0$ differs by 0.5 dex, the median stellar mass shows a larger disparity, differing by more than an order of magnitude.
 This difference in the relative growth of the stellar and dark matter components of the two populations of objects is simply a reflection of the slope of the stellar-to-halo mass relation in this regime.
 This is discussed in more detail in Section~\ref{sec:stellar_halo_mass} and Figure~\ref{fig:mstar_vs_mhalo}.
 The set of `destroyed' galaxies tracks the evolution of the `surviving' set until these galaxies become satellites at $z=1$; thereafter, they no longer grow in stellar or halo mass.
 This will be discussed in more detail in Section~\ref{sec:stellar_halo_mass}.
+Note that a `surviving' galaxy at $z=0$ may be a central or a satellite, although centrals overwhelmingly dominate the population.

 The comparison of the mass growth histories of the destroyed and surviving galaxies suggests a divergence in the evolutionary pathways of these two categories.
-Both sets of galaxies are descendants of the same progenitors at high redshift (until $z=1$); whereas the survivors continue to grow in mass, the objects that are accreted into the dark matter haloes of Milky Way-mass galaxies halt further stellar mass growth until their eventual disruption forming stellar haloes.
+Both sets of galaxies are descendants of progenitors of the same mass at high redshift (until $z=1$); whereas the survivors continue to grow in mass, the objects that are accreted into the dark matter haloes of Milky Way-mass galaxies halt further stellar mass growth until their eventual disruption forming stellar haloes.
 In this sense, the progenitors of the stellar halo of Milky Way-mass galaxies may themselves be thought of as `failed' Milky Ways -- i.e., were they not accreted into a bigger galaxy, their eventual fate would not be dissimilar to our own Galaxy.
 In fact, the main progenitors of $\sim45\%$ of the Milky Way-mass galaxies at $z=0$ (146 out of 329, see Table~\ref{tab:obj_counts}) fall in the LMC analogue range at $z=2$.
 We examine this further in the following section, where we analyse the properties of the destroyed galaxies in more detail.